abhilashmnair/spotify-downloader/README.md

 That's it!
 Your songs will be downloaded in your working directory.

-For adding more features or pointing out issues...PR. :v:
+For adding more features or pointing out issues, do a PR. :v: